Slow Cooker Korean Beef

 Featured Comment

-You’ll want all of this on a bed of rice to sop up every last drop.
-A side of kimchi + cucumbers is also a very nice-to-have.
+- Serve with your favorite grains.
+White rice, brown rice, cauliflower rice, quinoa or farro are all great options to sop up every last drop.
+A side of kimchi and cucumbers is also a very nice-to-have.

 Tools For This Recipe